str0g/Autodesk-Fusion360-Linux/README.md

 Dxvk give the best performance on dual graphic system(amd/intel+nvidia) when discret graphic card is not primary by default.

 ### Tested on
-ArchLinux with KDE
+ArchLinux with KDE (X11)
-ArchLinux with HyprLand (menu redering does not work correctly, Wine must work directly with Wayland to solve issues)
+ArchLinux with KDE (Wayland, input does not work correctly, Wine must work directly with Wayland to solve issues) ArchLinux with HyprLand (menu redering does not work correctly, input does not work correctly, Wine must work directly with Wayland to solve issues)

 ### Special thanks to
 Steve Zabka from https://github.com/cryinkfly/Autodesk-Fusion-360-for-Linux